BasedLinux/bsd/doc/manual/source/command-ref/opt-common.md

   With `--arg`, you can also call functions that have arguments without a default value (or override a default value).
   That is, if the evaluator encounters a function with an argument named *name*, it will call it with value *value*.

-  For instance, the top-level `default.bsd` in Bsdpkgs is actually a function:
+  For instance, the top-level `default.nix` in Bsdpkgs is actually a function:

   ```bsd
   { # The system (e.g., `i686-linux') for which to build the packages.